-The Chinese state newspaper People's Daily uploaded a disinfection video in the city of Wuhan, the epicenter of the coronavirus epidemic that has spread around the world.
+Chinese state newspaper People's Daily uploaded a video of disinfection in the city of Wuhan, the epicenter of the coronavirus epidemic that has spread across the world.

-The clip is apocalyptic: workers drive giant cars along empty streets, spraying huge clouds of disinfectant spray.
-Rows of trucks descend along large avenues, filling the air with a great white mist.
-"It's not clear to me," writes one of the commentators to the tweet, "if it kills more the disease or the cure".
+The clip is apocalyptic: workers carry giant machines along empty streets, spraying huge clouds of disinfectant spray.
+Rows of trucks roll down wide avenues, filling the air with a great white fog.
+“It's not clear to me,” writes one of the commentators to the tweet, “the disease or the cure kills more”.

 Another video of the state newspaper Global Times shows similar activity: even a modified rickshaw with a disinfectant cannon mounted on the carriage.